divyashah/My_New_Website/content/talk/pkm-2018/index.md

 ---
 {{% alert note %}}
-Click on the **Poster** button above to download the poster presented at the summer school.
+Click on the **Poster** button above to download the poster presented at this summer school.
 {{% /alert %}}